 The Connection Between Drugs and Veterans

-Before going over how an inpatient drug rehab can help, it’s essential to explain why so many veterans require an inpatient addiction treatment to help end their addiction.
+Before going over how an inpatient drug rehab can help, it’s essential to explain why so many veterans require an inpatient rehab program to help end their addiction.

 Many veterans with service-related injuries are prescribed potent opioids like oxycodone, hydrocodone, fentanyl, and morphine to help manage their pain.
 In fact, the U.S. Department of Health and Human Services determined that around 65% of military veterans have elevated rates of chronic pain compared to non-veterans, at about 55%.